 Check out the examples below…

-Parenthetical citation examples:
+In-text citation MLA examples:

 When the author is referred to more than once in the same paragraph, you may use a single MLA in-text citation at the end of the paragraph (as long as the work cannot be confused with others cited).